GoosefleetEO/aa-structuretimers/README.md

 ## Overview

-Structure Timer is an enhancement of the Auth Timerboard / Structure Timer app.
+Structure Timers is a rewrite of the Auth's Structure Timers app.
 It has the same basic functionality has timerboard:

 - Create and edit timers for structures
 - See all current timers at a glance and with live countdowns for each